-Candidates will be invited to attend and will be asked a total of four questions which will be linked to the four quadrants of the NFCC Leadership Framework.
+Candidates will be invited to attend and will be asked a total of five questions, four of which will be linked to the four quadrants of the NFCC Leadership Framework.
 Two of the questions will be provided to you prior to the confirmation assessment.